KangyongMa/GVIM/README.md

-# Application of Self-Evolving AI Agents in Chemical Research: A Novel Intelligent Assistance System 🧪🤖
+# Application of Adaptive AI Agents in Chemistry Research: An Intelligent Assistance System with Evolutionary-Inspired Features 🧪🤖

 <div align="center">